M0uldy/encirclemarketingtechnicaltest/README.md

 Pandas was used to create the database with the following structure:
 "Site", "Store", "Brand", "Pattern","Size","Type","Price"

 Where:
-\nSite - the website scraped
+Site - the website scraped
 Store - for dexel specific stores could be selected, in its current state the script will select the first store for stock however if `check_all_stores` is updated to True it will look through all other stores and distinguish any consequent data scraped by specifying the store it scraped from
 Brand - brand of tire, this is taken from the alt text for the logos used in product listings
 Pattern - tyre pattern